 Scottish Book Trust cannot read or assess your writing prior to application.
 However, you should submit a piece which best reflects your story and writing style.
-The sample doesn’t have to come from a completed piece of work and it can also currently be under consideration or published elsewhere (eg. A short story anthology or writing competition).
-You can submit one long piece or several smaller pieces, so long as the total word/page count for your writing sample meets our guidelines.
+The sample doesn’t have to come from a completed piece of work and it can also currently be under consideration or published elsewhere (eg. a short story anthology or writing competition).
+You can submit one long piece or several smaller pieces, so long as the total word/line count for your writing sample meets our guidelines.

 How do I demonstrate a commitment to writing in my application?

 One way to is to set out your writing achievements in that section of your application form.

 Although those achievements can be publication credits or prizes, you can also tell us about the time you’ve dedicated to your writing or steps you’ve taken to learn more about writing – if you consider something a writing achievement, it’s relevant to your application.